 Plastic Tubes and Bottles

 Firstly, leave the labels on—these will help the recycling team identify what the bottle used to house, just in case it could have contaminated the plastic.
 Screw the lids back on, too, as this will ensure they get recycled.
 Also, remember to give the tubes a good clean.
 We've found near-to-boiling water works pretty well getting the final dregs out of a shampoo bottle.
 And finally, squash the bottles down to save space.

 When it comes to electrical items, first work out if the item is still in working order, as often charity shops will accept used hair tools.
-If it's completely broken, then it's likely you'll be able to recycle it, but you might need to take it to a specific centre—just check your local recycling plant's capacity first.
+If it's completely broken, then it's likely you'll be able to recycle it, but you might need to take it to a specific center—just check your local recycling plant's capacity first.

 Makeup items such as lipstick tubes, eye shadow pans, and mascara wands are where things get a little tricker, as it's unlikely you'll find a recycling plant that will accept them.
 What you can do, however, is check if the brand has its own recycling scheme.
 MAC does with its Back to MAC scheme.
 If you take six empty MAC containers into one of its stores, they'll recycle them for you.
 You'll also get to pick out a free lipstick as a thank-you.
 Win-win.